 Very Inexpensive Under $50 double

-Rates shown do not include sales and accommodations tax, usually a total of 11% for properties with five or more rooms, or service charge, in any.
+Rates shown do not include sales and accommodations tax, usually a total of 13%, or service charge, if any.

-This cabin colony in East Asheville, on 39 acres adjoining the Blue Ridge Parkway, has more than two dozen one-, two- and three-bedroom cottages.
-Cabins are air-conditioned, with decks or porches, hot tubs, Wi-Fi and fireplaces (usable from mid-October to mid-May).
+This cabin colony in East Asheville, on 40 acres adjoining the Blue Ridge Parkway, has more than two dozen one-, two- and three-bedroom cottages.
+Cabins are air-conditioned, with decks or porches, hot tubs, wi-fi and fireplaces (usable from mid-October to mid-May).
 On the grounds are a trout pond and outdoor games including bocce and horseshoes.
-Rates for weekend nights in-season are around $190 to $275, with a two-night minimum.
-No pets permitted.
-There is no cleaning fee.
+Rates are around $179 to $335 a night, depending on the cabin and time of year, with a two-night minimum.
+Pets permitted in six cabins, with a $100 non-fundable pet fee.

-Asheville Swiss Chalets has 11 rental cottages off Tunnel Road in East Asheville.
-The management stresses that the rental chalets accept dogs.
-Rates for one- to three-bedroom cottages range from $145 to $350, with a three- to seven-night minimum, depending on the time of year.
-Weekly rates are $910 to $1,900.
-The premier units, such as the Matterhorn ($225 per night on weekends in-season, sleeps four) two-bedroom, two-bath units have gas fireplaces, decks, large, flat-screen TVs and other amenities.
+Asheville Swiss Chalets has eight rental cottages off Tunnel Road in East Asheville, about 1 mile from Downtown, and four more in Weaverville north of Asheville.
+The management stresses that the rental chalets accept pets.
+Rates for one- to three-bedroom cottages range from $145 to $350 per night, with a three- to seven-night minimum, depending on the time of year.
+The premier units, such as the Matterhorn have two bedrooms and two baths gas fireplaces, decks or porches, large flat-screen TVs and other amenities.

 Log Cabin Motor Court 330 Weaverville Hwy.
 (U.S. Hwy.
 25 North), North Asheville, 828-645-6546 or 800-295-3392, www.theashevillecabins.com; Cabins, Inexpensive to Moderate

 This collection of 20 vintage log cabins about six miles north of Downtown Asheville dates from the 1930s and the early days of mass auto travel.
-Rates are $85 to $145 weekends in-season, and $10 less mid-week.
+It's listed as a National Historic Landmark.
+Rates are $95 to $155 Sunday-Thursday nights, higher weekends.
 These are the kind of roadside cabins, with white daubed clay and red window shutters, you see in old movies.
 In fact, some scenes from the 1958 classic, Thunder Road, starring Robert Mitchum were shot in one of the cabins, now called Goldview.
-It rents for $140 double on weekends, plus tax.
-All cabins have air-conditioning, cable TV and Wi-Fi, and some have kitchens, fireplaces or gas stoves.
+It rents from $155 double, plus tax.
+All cabins have air-conditioning, cable TV and wi-fi (but no phones), and some have kitchens, fireplaces or gas stoves.
+There's a two-night minimum.

-Mountain Springs Cabins, about 14 miles southwest of Downtown Asheville off the Pisgah Highway, has 13 rustic mountain log and wood cabins.
-Rates from $110 to $170 per night, double, with a three- or four-night minimum.
-Extra adults are $20 each, children $10 each.
+Mountain Springs Cabins, about 14 miles southwest of Downtown Asheville off the Pisgah Highway, has 18 rustic mountain log and wood cabins, tiny houses and other rentals, including three yurts, on 50 rural acres.
+Rates from $110 to $270 per night, double, with a three- or four-night minimum.
+Rate schedules are complex, depending on the unit, number of people, time of year and the type of rate (refundable or not).
 Most cabins have kitchens, gas fireplaces and air-conditioning.
-Pets accepted in most cabins.
-Mountain Springs Cabins is now owned by RVC, an eight-unit group of cottages colonies and campgrounds in the Southeast.
+Pets accepted in five cabins.
+Long-term stays available.
+Mountain Springs Cabins is now associated with RVC, an eight-unit group of cottages colonies and campgrounds in the Southeast.

 Pisgah View Ranch 70 Pisgah View Ranch Rd., Candler, (Asheville West), 828-667-9100, www.pisgahviewranch.net; Cabins, Moderate

 On a 2,000-acre piece of mountain land about 16 miles southwest of Asheville that has been in the same family since 1790, Pisgah View Ranch is a collection of around 30 mountain cottages with a dude ranch atmosphere, where families come to enjoy horseback riding, home cooking and outdoor activities.
-Rates for lodging, all meals, horseback riding and most other activities are $150 per person per day for adults, and $135 for children 5-14.
-With lodging and meals but not horseback riding, rates are $115 for adults and $110 for children.
-Cabins can be rented without meals for $125 double per night.
-Pisgah View Ranch also has an RV and tent campground with rates from $15 to $25 per site.
-For those not staying at the ranch, horseback rides are $40 to $50 an hour.
+Cabins can be rented without meals for $100 to $200 per night.
+Meals are around $12 each for breakfast and lunch and $18-$21 for dinner.
+Pisgah View Ranch also has an RV and tent campground.
+Horseback rides are $40 to $50 an hour.
+Pisgah View Ranch is open April through October.
+All lodging rates plus 13% tax and 20% service, meals are plus 7% tax, with tips left to the guests.

 All content copyright © Lan Sluder except selected photographs used by permission and brief quotations or other fair use text, which are owned by the copyright holder.